deep-rune/pythonproject/README.md

-# pythonproject
+# serverproject
-my first python project
+a basic server project written with python